saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ---
 ### Show Authorization
-Return the one authorization which require end-user confirmation for Service Provider by `Access-Token` from headers and by `id` parameter.
+Return the one authorization which requireы end-user confirmation for Service Provider by `Access-Token` from headers and by `id` parameter.
 Each Authorization's `confirmation_data` is encrypted with algorithm mentioned in `algorithm` param.
 Necessary data for decryption (`key` and `iv`) are encrypted by asymmetric `public_key' sent on (creating new connection)[#connect-to-service-provider] earlier.

 `GET` `/api/authenticator/v1/authorizations/:authorization_id`